da99/www_app/README.md

 This way, you can run almost any past/present/future language on the client securely.
 This is of course too
-radical and not common.
-Which is why no one listens to poor Alan Kay.
+radical and not common (despite being Oper.
+Sys 101).
 (And no...
+JS
-JS ByteArray is not the answer.
+ByteArray/ASM.js is not the answer.
 It's better than nothing, but not what AK was thinking about.)

 For more on Alan Kay, go to youtube and vimeo.
 His 30+ min lectures are heavenly.

 The End